-Trapping at LGR may begin as early as August 18 if river water temperatures are less than 70 $^{\circ}$ F. Trapping occurs at a predetermined sampling rate, typically between 10-15% of each hour, twenty-four hours per day.
-This rate is based on the sheer number of anadromous adults destined to pass LGR on their way upstream, and the limits of the trap itself (31,000 fish per season).
+Trapping at LGR may begin as early as August 18 if river water temperatures are less than 70 °F. Trapping has occurred at a predetermined sampling rate of 11-13% of each hour, twenty-four hours per day.
+This rate has been increased to 20% for 2007 due to a low pre-season prediction for returns.
 Collected fish are divided between the LFH and NPTH (usually 70:30) as agreed upon annually, with a predetermined hauling schedule shared between both facilities to meet this need.
 This hauling schedule is adjusted as appropriate.
-The trapping/sampling protocol is described thoroughly in Appendix B.
+The trapping/sampling protocol is described more completely in Appendix B.

 Spawning protocols will be consistent with that listed in the draft SRFMP.
-Spawning will occur weekly, generally on Tuesdays and Wednesdays, starting the third week in October, and continues until late November or early December, as necessary to meet egg-take goals.
-All Lyons Ferry Complex Annual Operation Plan - October 1, 2006 to September 30, 2007 11 recovered CWT's will be read or elastomer tags identified during spawning to ensure separation of LFH origin fish from unknown fish.
-Origin determinations based on scale analysis will also be used.
+Spawning will occur weekly, generally on Tuesdays and Wednesdays, starting the third or fourth week in October.
+It will continue until late November or early December, as necessary to meet egg-take goals.
+All recovered CWT's will be read or elastomer tags identified during spawning to ensure separation of LFH origin fish from unknown fish.
+Origin determinations based on scale analysis will be used for untagged fish, and origin based on genetic determination may also be used in 2007.

-LFH origin fish (determined by CWT, VI, or scale analysis) will be retained for broodstock.
+LFH origin fish (determined by CWT, VI, DNA or scale analysis) will be retained for broodstock.
 Natural Snake River fish will be incorporated into the broodstock at a target rate of up to 30% (per the SRFMP), provided that this number does not exceed 20% of the natural origin spawning population.
-Stray (non-LFH origin) hatchery fish as determined by CWT will be culled, if not needed by other Columbia Basin hatcheries.
-Strays (based on scale analysis) may be included in broodstock up to 5%.
-This limit may be adjusted if necessary to meet production goals and if approved by the comanagers.
+Stray (non-LFH origin) hatchery fish as determined by CWT will be culled if not needed by other Columbia Basin hatcheries.
+Strays based on scale analysis will also be DNA sampled to verify origin.
+If scales determine the fish is a stray but DNA analysis indicates the fish is an inbasin fish, the DNA results will dictate the final origin of that fish.

+Untagged strays may be included in broodstock up to 5%.
+This limit may be adjusted if necessary to meet production goals and if approved by the co managers.
 If not needed, strays will be destroyed.
 Eggs produced from unknown origin brood fish may be utilized in the subyearling program, but not in the yearling program.
-In addition, Snake River origin (based on WDFW scale readings) unmarked/untagged fish (hatchery and natural), and AD-only fish (from LGR) will be included in the broodstock.
+In addition, Snake River origin (based on WDFW scale readings or genetic samples) unmarked/untagged fish (hatchery and natural), and AD-only fish (from LGR) will be included in the broodstock.
 It is suggested that unmarked/untagged fish from LGR be used preferentially over unmarked fish at LFH, as they are more likely to be of Snake River origin.
 This action will be examined on an annual basis.
-It is the intent of WDFW to exclude out-of-basin fish in the broodstock.
+It is the intent of WDFW to exclude out-of-basin fish from the broodstock.

 Jacks, fish less than 57cm fork length, will be incorporated into the broodstock at a level not to exceed 15% of the adult males collected.
 No minijacks (less than 45cm) will be included in the broodstock.
-Fork length determinations were adjusted due to size at age of CWT fish recovered in 2006.
+Fork length determinations were adjusted based on size at age of CWT fish recovered in 2006.